Exposure and Testing Requirements for Mobile Phones Should Be Reassessed

-Comments: The Federal Communications Commission (FCC) is developing a record on radiofrequency (RF) exposure limits with a Notice of Inquiry.
+Comments: The Federal Communications Commission (FCC) is developing a record on radiofrequency (RF) exposure limits with a Notice of Inquiry (in dockets 13-84 and 03-137).
 In the Inquiry, FCC requested comment to determine whether the RF exposure limits and policies need to be reassessed.
-Reply comments were due November 3, 2013.
-FCC has not issued any further actions in Dockets 13-84 or 03-137 and does not have a schedule yet to resolve the issues in the open proceeding.
+FCC has not issued any further actions related to this inquiry, and does not have a schedule to resolve the issues in the open proceeding.

 Recommendation: The Chairman of the FCC should formally reassess the current RF energy exposure limit, including its effects on human health, the costs and benefits associated with keeping the current limit, and the opinions of relevant health and safety agencies, and change the limit if determined appropriate.

 Comments: FCC issued a Further Notice of Proposed Rulemaking in ET Docket No. 03-137, proposing to update and revise its mobile phone testing procedures.
 As of May 2018, FCC staff is currently reviewing comments on the Further Notice of Proposed Rulemaking and developing a rulemaking for consideration by the Commission.
 FCC does not yet have a timeline for further action in this rulemaking.

 Recommendation: The Chairman of the FCC should reassess whether mobile phone testing requirements result in the identification of maximum RF energy exposure in likely usage configurations, particularly when mobile phones are held against the body, and update testing requirements as appropriate.